A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Graph Search

+In this section, we explore general graphs.
+In addition to analysing the performance of graph search BFS and DFS (that do remember visited nodes) we also analyse the performance of tree search DFS in general graphs.
+Graph search can significantly improve performance, but in return requires more memory.
+For DFS, the difference is exponential; for BFS only minor. \cref{fig:bfs-vs-dfs-graph} gives an idea of BFS and DFS graph search behaviour.

+\paragraph{The model} General, non-tree graphs exhibit significantly more variability than trees.
+Graphs vary along dimensions such as connectivity and path-redundancy, as well as average number of neighbours.
+We capture this variability in what we call a \emph{length-to-depth counter $L$}:

-\begin{definition} For a given search problem: Let the \emph{level} of a node $v$, $\lvl(v)$, be the length of a shortest path from the start node to $v$.
-Let $D=\max_v\lvl(v)$ be the \emph{(generalised) depth} of the search graph.
-Let $\delta_n$ be the first node on level $n$ reached by DFS, $0\leq n\leq D$.
+\begin{definition}[Distance, level, and length-to-depth counter] Let the \emph{distance} $\dist(u, v)$ be the shortest path between $u$ and $v$.
+Let the \emph{level} of a node $v$, $\lvl(v) =\dist(v_0, v)$, be the distance from the start node to $v$.
+Let $D=\max_v\lvl(v)$ be the \emph{maximum depth}, and let $D'$ be the radius of search for DFS.
+Let $\delta_n$ be the first node to which DFS has travelled $n$ steps, $0\leq n\leq D'$.

-The \emph{descendant counter $L$} plays a central role in the analysis.
+The \emph{level-to-depth counter $L$} plays a central role in the analysis.
 For a given search problem, let